jhidding/adhesion-code/adhesion_example.md

 ## Power spectrum

 In Figure\ @fig:colours-of-noise we show three instances of a Gaussian random field with three different correlation functions.
-In stead of talking about a corellation function, we often use its Fourier transform, the *power spectrum* to specify the corellations in the random field,
+In stead of talking about a correlation function, we often use its Fourier transform, the *power spectrum* to specify the correlation in the random field,

 $$\xi(\vec{r}) = \int \mathcal{P}(k) e^{i\vec{k}\cdot\vec{r}} \frac{{\rm d}^3 \vec{k}}{(2\pi)^3}.$$